Dignity Health Sports Park: Rugby

-The stadium hosted the first three editions (2004–06) of the USA Sevens, an annual international rugby sevens competition that is part of the World Rugby Sevens Series, again hosted that event on February 29 to March 1, 2020. and is announced to host the 2022 edition on March 6–7, 2022.
+The stadium hosted the first three editions (2004–06) of the USA Sevens, an annual international rugby sevens competition that is part of the World Rugby Sevens Series.
+It again hosted the 2020, 2022, and 2023 events.

 The stadium has also hosted all United States national team matches for the Pacific Nations Cup between 2013 and 2014. and the "Quest For Gold" pre-Olympic Rugby Sevens showcase on June 25–26, 2021.

+The stadium hosted the Los Angeles Rugby Team of Major League Rugby for the 2024 season.

 The stadium is scheduled to host the 2028 Olympic Rugby Sevens tournaments.